 How much humility would take for you to order all your guillotines to stop?
 So many efforts you have put to set this bloody operation going that now it's hard to even think of turning it on hold.
 Yes, results are outstanding, you've taken care of everything indeed, you even have been generous towards the sentenced for among all the types of executions you chose the most humane.
 The job gets done in seconds and with those "bastards" no more spoiling the party, the world you hope becomes a better place.
 In sounds of clanging blades you stand and look around The Justice Square...
 Behold what you have made.

-Of course, the longest line is made of politicians.
-The drivers from the traffic are standing right behind.
-And you can also see bad parents, terrorists, door dealers, lawyers and many others if you stand up on your toes.
+Of course the longest line to Justice Square is made of politicians, the traffic drivers are standing right behind, and you could see bad parents, terrorists, door dealers, lawyers and many others if you stand up on your toes.
 And yet at least for once you must have thinking: how many guillotines you'll need?
-It cannot be they haven't heard about your dreadful fame already but why o'why the line of guilty never ends?
+It cannot be they haven't heard about your dreadful fame already but why o'why the line of guilties never ends?

 This ... course ... is concerned only with Atonement, or the correction of perception.
 The means of the Atonement is forgiveness.
 C-in.1